 The process for setting the annual target revenue is defined in the statute.
-The base amount for FY 2021 is defined in the statute and is adjusted for the following factors: inflation adjustment, capacity planning adjustment, and operating reserve adjustment.
+The base amount for FY 2022 is defined in the statute and is adjusted for the following factors: inflation adjustment, capacity planning adjustment, and operating reserve adjustment.
 Please refer to the respective notes for more details and a definition of each adjustment.

 Under BsUFA II, user fees include BPD fees (initial BPD fees, annual BPD fees, and reactivation fees), biosimilar biological product application fees, and biosimilar biological product program fees.
 User fee collections are recognized and reported in the year the fee was originally due (referred to as the "cohort year").
 Totals reported for each fiscal year are net of any refunds for the cohort year.
+Net collections differ between the fiscal year and the cohort year.
+Cohort year collections reflect collections for a single year (e.g., FY 2022) across multiple fiscal years.
+Transactions such as late collections or refunds processed in a different fiscal year will be displayed in Tables 3a, 3b, and 3c (e.g., a refund processed during FY 2023 for an FY 2022 payment); while other data tables use FY data that solely show the activity within that single fiscal year.
 To ensure the quality of the information provided in this financial report, FDA annually updates the prior years' numbers.